mattischrome/blogischrome/_posts/2021-01-04-the-forever-now.markdown

 Note that none of this really impacts the quality of the writing.
 I’m not claiming to be a good writer: in fact I spend so much time blogging or thinking about blogging because it is my writing practice.
 (I think I am getting better, but slowly).

-So if it doesn’t affect the quality of the writing, why even devote any thought to switching platforms.
+So if it doesn’t affect the quality of the writing, why even devote any thought to switching platforms?
 The answer is productive procrastination.
 I am terrible at this kind of thing.
-Should I do such-and-such an analysis now in Excel or R, or should I teach myself how to do it in R?
+Should I do such-and-such an analysis now in Excel or R, or should I teach myself how to do it in Julia or Python?

 One thing that I am slowly learning (even more slowly than how to write good) is that 90% of the time, the best tool for the job is the tool that will get the job done.
 Or at least the first draft of the job.